 An adverse impact of locating the visitor contact station at Burfiend would be associated with conversion of a small area of existing open field to parking for 8-10 cars.
 The open fields in Port Oneida are known to serve as habitat for meadow wildlife, especially grassland nesting birds.
 The farm site contains no noteworthy vegetation, wildlife habitat or threatened and endangered species.
 Construction of the parking lot along with development of mowed trails and roadside pull-offs in Port Oneida provides the opportunity for introduction of invasive species through improved visitor access.
 These areas would have to be monitored to ensure that invasive species do not become established.
-Alternative 2 would result in localized long-term minor adverse effects due to limited displacement of old field wildlife species and the potential for introduction of invasive species along mowed trails and roadside pull-offs.
-There would be no impacts to ecological resources as a result of locating staff housing at the Peter Burfiend farm.
+Alternative 2 would result in localized long-term minor adverse effects due to limited displacement of old field wildlife species and the potential for introduction of invasive to be no impacts to ecological resources as a result of locating staff housing at the Peter Burfiend farm.